thornoar/smoothmanifold/documentation/main.typ

   image("resources/addhole-clip.svg"),
   caption: [A showcase of the `clip` parameter]
 )
 If `unit` is `true`, then the hole contour will be treated in the unit coordinates, i.e. the `unitadjust` transform will be applied to it.
+See @sc-smooth-unit for more details.

 #bl[
   #show: columns.with(2, gutter: 0pt)